-The best way to protect your child from being hurt or killed by a gun is to not keep guns at home and to avoid homes that do have guns.
-If you decide to keep a gun at home, be sure the gun is stored safely and that all family members know the rules about handling guns.
+Many families keep a gun in the home.
+If you decide to keep a gun in your home, be sure it is stored safely and that all family members know the rules about handling guns.

 What Is the Safest Way to Store a Gun?

 If you have a gun at home, be sure to:

 Keep the gun unloaded and locked up in a cabinet, safe, gun vault, or storage case.

 Lock the bullets in a place separate from the gun.

 Consider using a gun lock (a lock that makes the gun unable to fire).